flash3780/blueturtlelabs.org/aboutus.markdown

 Our strategy is to connect a worldwide network of engineers in a system where each individual engineer's commitments can be small, but together can perform complex engineering assessments required to produce modern, comercially viable power system design.
-It's crowdsourcing, for engineering design.
+It's crowdsourcing engineering design.

 #Open Design
 We believe that sharing knowledge benefits all of mankind.
 While we're